gaborgulyas/constrainted_fingerprinting/readme.md

 Each line in an individual fingerprint file is the list of attributes of the fingerprint, negative values are attributes that should not be set to the given user. (_Note_: for "historical" reasons, attributes are indexed from zero, and to preserve the sign, the zero index is stored as a float value.)

 You can visualize properties of the fingerprints by using the following scripts.
-Script `04_lengths.py` plots the distribution of the length of the fingerprints (this is for 10.000 entries of the adult dataset):
+Script `04_lengths.py` plots the distribution of the length of the fingerprints (this is for the complete adult dataset):

 ![alt text](https://raw.githubusercontent.com/gaborgulyas/constrainted_fingerprinting/master/images/individual_lengths.png "Individual fingerprint lengths visualized.")